jrnold/r4ds-exercise-solutions/docs/factors.md

 <img src="factors_files/figure-html/unnamed-chunk-12-1.png" width="70%" style="display: block; margin: auto;" />

 Whether the mean is the best summary depends on what you are using it for :-), i.e. your objective.
 But probably the median would be what most people prefer.
 And the hours of TV doesn't look that surprising to me.

+### Exercise 2 {.exercise}

-2. For each factor in `gss_cat` identify whether the order of the levels is arbitrary or principled.
+> For each factor in `gss_cat` identify whether the order of the levels is arbitrary or principled.

 The following piece of code uses functions introduced in Ch 21, to print out the names of only the factors.